How to Crochet the Bobble Chevron Baby Blanket: 2023 Update

 Starting on the side last worked, at the point, attach yarn to the last stitch worked then:

-- *ch 3, 5 treble crochets (up until the last yarn over) in the first chain then yarn over and pull through all 6 loops on the hooks, sl st in the next 7 sts, sk next 2 stitches (bottom), sl st in next 7 stitches* repeat until the end.
+● *ch 3, bobble in the first chain of ch-3 st, sl st in the next 7 sts, sk next 2 stitches (bottom), sl st in next 8 stitches;* repeat from * to * until the end.

 Congratulations you have completed your blanket!